dcsil/klutch/product_research/market.md

 ## Market Opportunity

-Hospitals are our main target customers, and our end users are nurses that interact most with the charting system.
+Hospitals are our main target customers, and our end users are nurses that interact most with the EMR system.

 The problem we are trying to solve is related to a nurse's emergency procedure workflow.
 A nurse must document all of a patient's information through inserting the data to an electronic chart (EMR).
 This manual data entry component makes the process of documentation long and inefficient.